Pneumonia: Causes, Symptoms & Support Strategies

 Take Vitamin D and Zinc

 When it comes to vitamins or minerals for immune system support, vitamin C usually takes first place and gets all the attention.
 However, vitamin D and zinc are just as important for your immune system and overall health.
-Despite of them being so important, most people simply don’t get enough of either of them.
+Despite them being so important, most people simply don’t get enough of either of them.

 pneumonia